Janet Davidson: Career

 Davidson has published widely on the prehistory of New Zealand and the Pacific Islands.
 She edited the New Zealand Journal of Archaeology from 1985 to 2008.
 She was also a major contributor to the Journal of the Polynesian Society.
+She published two major books: The Prehistory of New Zealand in 1984 and The Cook Voyages Encounters: The Cook Voyages Collections of Te Papa in 2019.